kier-mc/nuxt-4-template/README.md

 # Nuxt 4 Scaffold

-## 🚨 NOTE

-After upgrading to Nuxt 4, test runners are currently failing due to an inability to resolve `#imports` in `@nuxt/test-utils`.
-I suspect this is out of my control and will be patched by the core team in the near future.
-Please note that you may have to downgrade to Nuxt 3, forego tests temporarily or attempt to implement your own solution in order to get them working.

 ## Introduction
 A Nuxt 4 scaffold with a minimally-preconfigured structure and test environment.

 Designed for simplicity, modularity and extensibility.
-Comes with some mild opinions that are easily overridden.
+Comes with some opinions that are easily overridden.
 Leverages `@antfu/eslint-config` for customisable linting and styling across HTML/TS, and `stylelint` for CSS/SCSS coverage.